SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 You have now implemented the final piece of the jigsaw – testing that the result returned by your application matches the expected result defined in the scenario.

-### Final CalculatorSteps.cs Code
+### Final CalculatorStepDefinitions.cs Code

-Your CalculatorSteps.cs code should be similar to the following:
+Your CalculatorStepDefinitions.cs code should be similar to the following:

 ```csharp
 using TechTalk.SpecFlow;